powur solar comparison

 The Compensation Model

-The primary factor is that both Powur Solar® and Apricot Solar have adopted different commission structures.
+The primary factor is that both Powur Solar®, Apricot Solar, and REACH Solar have adopted different commission structures.
 Many solar companies use a redline compensation model that penalizes only the salesperson when the price of the solar system must be lowered to win the deal from a competitor.
 Or when additional equipment or costs (adders) need to be added yet still trying to make the system affordable for the homeowner.
-This creates a very fragmented situation where new salespeople learn the business with one company and leave to go and find better compensation elsewhere.
+This creates a very fragmented situation where new salespeople learn the business with one company and leave to go and find better compensation (a lower redline) elsewhere.

-The Powur Solar® and Apricot Solar commission models are based on the Costs of Goods Sold method.
+The Powur Solar®, Apricot Solar, and REACH Solar commission models are based on the Costs of Goods Sold method.
 If the system price is lowered, each participant in the commission stack gets a reduced amount.
 This model has allowed for more competitive pricing and more loyalty from sales reps.
 Instead of continually looking for a better commission plan, sales reps stay where they know they are being treated fairly.
 This commission model also allows solar sales reps to compete for sales in markets with a lower average price per sale or price per watt (PPW).

 Solar Sales from Home